pieroproietti/penguins-eggs/sourceforge/files/ISOS/plastilinux/UEI/README.md

 # Recommendations
 Of course, this methodology must be carried out in controlled environments and by experienced personnel; the risk-if proper care is not taken-is to erase important machines.

+Booting a machine via PXE involves copying the entire compressed filesystem into the RAM memory of the client machine, therefore it is recommended for egg-of-ubuntu-chick and egg-of-linuxmint-vera 8 GB of RAM, while eggs- of-bookworm-colibri can be installed on machines with 4GB of memory

 # Disclaimer
 The use of eggs for the installation of systems and especially the automatic installation is ENTIRELY YOUR SOLE RESPONSIBILITY.